Enhancing Membership Inference Attacks on Diffusion Models from a Frequency-Domain Perspective: Related Works

 \section{Related Works}

 \textbf{Membership Inference Attacks.} \cite{MIA} proposed the membership inference attacks, which primarily targeted classification models in machine learning.
 As the evolution of membership inference attacks continues, they can be classified into two categories: black-box attacks \citep{salem2018ml, song2021systematic, choquette2021label} and white-box attacks \citep{nasr2019comprehensive, leino2020stolen}, determined by the degree of access granted to the target model.
 In a white-box setting, the attacker can access the model parameters, whereas in a black-box setting, the attacker only receives the final output of the model.
 Moreover, noteworthy advancements have been achieved in membership inference attacks targeting generative models. \cite{hayes2017logan} demonstrated that membership can be effectively discerned through the logits of the discriminator in GANs. \cite{hilprecht2019monte} introduced a Monte Carlo scoring methodology incorporating the reconstruction loss term to facilitate attacks on VAEs.
+In addition, \cite{yu2025icas, kowalczuk2025privacy} has explored attacks leveraging the token probability distributions of autoregressive generative models.
+However, as diffusion models rely on a multi-step iterative denoising mechanism rather than unidirectional sequential modeling, such attacks are not directly applicable to the diffusion model.